atritthart/jobsite-generator-host/README.md

 After tests pass, merge every changed submodule to QA:

-    git checkout develop
-    git pull --rebase
     git checkout qa
     git pull --rebase
     git merge develop
     git push origin qa

-Pushing to QA in jobsite-static-gen project will trigger the jobsite-generator QA version to deploy updated code into tech.workplace.zalan.do .
+Pushing to QA in jobsite-static-gen project will trigger the jobsite-generator QA version to deploy updated code into https://tech.workplace.zalan.do .
 If this is all you need, then test again in QA after a moment (deploy takes roughly 5 minutes), and if everything is ok, then trigger deploy to PROD in the same way:

-    git checkout qa
-    git pull --rebase
     git checkout prod
     git pull --rebase
     git merge qa